-- It could study how to improve battery consumption in future versions.
+- It could be studied how to improve battery consumption in future versions.

-- Although the application works correctly, caution must be taken with the heating of the terminal.
+- Although the application works correctly, you must be careful with the terminal heating up.

 - The translation of the interface into other languages can be suggested for future versions.

-- It could suggest the development of a version for Android devices.
+- Development of a version for Android devices can be suggested.